camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/aws-ec2.md

 The outcome is a fully working Camunda orchestration cluster running in a high availability setup using AWS EC2 and utilizing a managed OpenSearch domain.
 The EC2 instances come with an extra disk meant for Camunda to ensure that the content is separated from the operating system.

-## Create required infrastructure
+## 1. Create the required infrastructure

 :::note Terraform infrastructure example
 We do not recommend using the below Terraform related infrastructure as module as we do not guarantee compatibility.
 Therefore, we recommend extending or reusing some elements of the Terraform example to ensure compatibility with your environments.
 :::

-1. **Download the reference architecture GitHub repository** to directly reuse and extend the existing Terraform example base.
+### Download the reference architecture GitHub repository

-   The idea is to provide an easy to use example implementation that's flexible to extend to your own needs without the potential limitations of a Terraform module.
+The provided reference architecture repository allows you to directly reuse and extend the existing Terraform example base.
+This sample implementation is flexible to extend to your own needs without the potential limitations of a Terraform module.

 ```sh
 wget https://github.com/camunda/camunda-deployment-references/archive/refs/heads/main.zip
 ```

-2. **Go to directory**
+### Update the configuration files

+1. Navigate to the new directory:

 ```sh
 cd camunda-deployment-references-main/aws/ec2/terraform
 ```

-3. **Configure Variables**

-Edit the `variables.tf` file to customize the settings such as the prefix for resource names and CIDR blocks.
-Example:
+2. Edit the `variables.tf` file to customize the settings, such as the prefix for resource names and CIDR blocks:

 ```hcl
 variable "prefix" {